How do mortgage brokers get paid?

 Mortgage broker commissions vary between banks and individual brokers.
 However, a typical range might be 0.5% to 1.2% of your full mortgage amount.
 The exact percentage will also depend on the term and type of the mortgage.

-For example, if your mortgage was $500,000 and your broker was paid a 1% commission, they would receive $5,000.
-This amount is paid by the lender, so you’ll never see the bill.
+For example, if your mortgage amount is $500,000 and your broker earns a 1% commission, they would receive $5,000 — paid by the lender, not you.
+This cost is baked into the lender’s operating expenses, so you won’t be invoiced for it.

-• Trailer fees are paid to brokers over time, for as long as the borrower stays with the lender.
+- Trailer fees: This fee is paid to brokers over time, for as long as the borrower stays with the lender.
 These will normally be paid in exchange for a lower upfront commission.
 Trailer fees are intended to disincentivize brokers from recommending regular lender switching, which isn’t always good for borrowers.

-• Renewal fees are paid to the original broker whenever a borrower renews their mortgage with a lender.
+- Renewal fees: This fee is paid to the original broker when a borrower renews their mortgage with the same lender.
 While this might increase the likelihood of a broker recommending you renew with your current lender, a broker would also get paid if you were to renew with a new lender.
 It’s always a good idea to compare rates at renewal time, regardless of how your broker gets paid.

 Is it better to get a mortgage from a bank or a broker?